Justin01Wu/JavaFrame/springBoot/MICRO-SERVICE.md

     https://www.youtube.com/watch?v=MrV0DqTqpFU&t=224s
     events?
 - Compare docker vs VM and JVM?
 Compare traditional cluster with docker ?
-- How does a web ui handle cross domain request easily?
+- How does a web UI handle cross domain request easily?
 - How do we protect our services when it is exposed to the public cloud?
 - Every service needs an SSL certificate?
 How much does it cost?
 Self signed certificate?